tresabhi/blitzkit/docs/guide/introduction.md

 ## Bot

-Blitzrinth is available as a Discord bot and can be [installed very easily](/guide/invite).
+BlitzKit is available as a Discord bot and can be [installed very easily](/guide/invite).

 - Track statistics
 - Find inactive players in a clan